 Disney World, Orlando – OK first up we have to mention the most famous themepark on earth – Walt Disney World.
 Whether old or young you simply cannot come to Florida and not check out Disney World – this is one of the most iconic things to do in Florida.
 Established in 1971, this themepark now received over 17 million visitors annually, this is the third most popular tourist attraction on the planet!
 The opulent Cinderella Castle forms the centerpiece, with each of the six specially themed lands offering almost unlimited rides, entertainment and characters.
 Divide your time between the 6 lands of Main Street, Adventureland, Frontierland, Liberty Square, Fantasyland and Tomorrowland.

 Florida Keys – Just two hours south of Miami are the beautiful beaches and islands of the Florida Keys.
 Famously temperate all year round, this is the place to come to for a spot of winter sun.
-The main attractions are the glorious beaches with their never ending stretches of powdery soft sand.
-There are also some interesting cultural sights such as the exquisite Kona Kai Botanic Gardens on Key Largo; the Ernest Hemingway Home and Museum on Key West and breathtaking coral reefs, mangroves and bays of the Biscayne National Park.
-Don’t miss the delightful Saint Mary Star of the Sea church, the myriad of colourful creatures at the Key West Butterfly and Nature Conservatory and try a scuba dive to the famous Vandenberg Wreck.
+The main attractions are the glorious beaches with their never-ending stretches of powdery soft sand.
+There are also some interesting cultural sights such as the exquisite Kona Kai Botanic Gardens on Key Largo; the Ernest Hemingway Home and Museum on Key West and the breathtaking coral reefs, mangroves, and bays of Biscayne National Park.
+To make the most of your visit, consider taking a private boat charter – an ideal way to explore the hidden gems, secluded beaches, and vibrant marine life of the Keys at your own pace.
+Don’t miss the delightful Saint Mary Star of the Sea church, the myriad of colorful creatures at the Key West Butterfly and Nature Conservatory, and try a scuba dive to the famous Vandenberg Wreck.

 Miami – The largest metropolitan area in Florida is best known for its intriguing Hispanic culture, glorious beaches and colourful nightlife.
 It’s also been named the second cheapest city in the US.
 Don’t miss the European-inspired Vizcaya Museum and Gardens which is filled with period furniture and art inside, and ten acres of carefully manicured gardens outside.
 Catch a Major League Baseball game at Marlins Park, home of the Miami Marlins and wander the über trendy Miami Design District which is dedicated to innovative architecture, fashion and sumptuous dining experiences.
 Top beaches include the Lummus Park Beach and the Virginia Key Beach Park.